pingcap/docs-tidb-operator/en/tidb-toolkit.md

 tar zxvf helm-v2.16.7-linux-amd64.tar.gz
 ```

-After decompression, there are the following files:
+After decompression, you can see the following files:

 ```shell
 linux-amd64/